110047/Egypt/README.md

 # Eygpt (mda2022)

+The repository includes the report (Egypt_Report), slides (Egypt_Slides) and notebook (Topic-Modelling-Time-Series).

-We downloaded Mallet and installed little_mallet_wrapper
+We downloaded Mallet from https://github.com/mimno/Mallet/releases